How Hövding works

 Tests show that the protection is greatest where it is needed most.

 The airbag fixates the neck and provides extremely soft and gentle shock absorption.
 The pressure remains constant for several seconds, making it able to withstand multiple head impacts during the same accident.
 After that the airbag slowly starts to deflate.

 The gas inflator that inflates the airbag is a so called cold gas inflator that uses helium.
 It is placed in a holder in the collar on the cyclist’s back.

 HOW HÖVDING TELLS THE DIFFERENCE BETWEEN CYCLING AND ACCIDENT

-Thousands of cycling accidents were re-enacted using stunt riders and crash-test dummies to collect the specific movement patterns of cyclists in accidents.
+Thousands of tests were done, reenacting cycling accidents using stunt riders and crash-test dummies, to collect the specific movement patterns of cyclists in accidents.
 In parallel, an equal amount of normal cycling data has been collected using test cyclists wearing Hövding in everyday cycling.
 Based on this collected data, we have developed an algorithm that can distinguish normal cycling from accidents.

 The collar is ergonomically designed with even weight distribution across the shoulders.
 It is slightly heavier at the back than at the front so that when cycling the weight is resting on your back.

-The main purpose of the enclosing cover is to make it possible for you to change the appearance of your Hövding.
-The cover is easy to remove and wash, or change for a different one to match your outfit.
-Different covers are available to buy in our online shop.
+The enclosing cover also makes it possible for you to change the appearance of your Hövding.
+The cover is easy to remove and wash, or change for a different one to match your mood or personality.
+Different covers are available in our online shop.

-The helmet must also be designed so as to cause no unnecessary risks, i.e. there must be no sharp edges, etc. which could injure the wearer.
-The environmental tolerance criteria for helmets dictate that they must be able to withstand moisture and work in heat and cold and when subjected to the sun's ultraviolet light.
+The helmet must also be designed so as to cause no unnecessary risks, meaning there must be no sharp edges et cetera which could injure the wearer.
+The environmental tolerance criteria for helmets dictate that they must be able to withstand moisture and work in heat and cold, and also when subjected to the sun’s ultraviolet light.